Categories

 ---|---|---|

-However, if Miroslav had earned only half of the original amount, i.e. CZK 600,000, he would have paid CZK 6,610 per month in the classic scheme.
-However, he would still pay the flat tax of CZK 7 498, so in this case the change would not be worthwhile.
+If Miroslav had earned only half of the original amount, i.e. CZK 600,000, he would have already paid CZK 8,331 per month in the classic scheme.
+However, he would still pay the flat-rate tax of CZK 8,716, so in this case the change would not be worthwhile (unless he preferred the comfort of not having to file a tax return with the flat-rate tax).
+If, on the other hand, he could claim child tax credits, pension savings or mortgage interest deductions, etc. on his return, the classic regime might work out better for him.

-Are you considering whether it is worth switching to a flat tax?
-Calculate it in the tax calculator.
+Wondering if it's worth switching to a flat tax?
+Do the math in our tax calculator.

-How do I sign up for a flat-rate tax?
+How do I sign up for a flat tax?

-Signing up for a flat rate tax is easy.
-If you meet the legal conditions, you just need to notify the tax office in time.
-The fastest way to do this is via Mojedane.cz - in the Personal Income Tax section you will find the form Notification of entering the flat-rate scheme.
+Applying for the flat rate scheme is easy.
+As long as you meet the legal conditions, you just need to notify the tax office in time.
+The fastest way to do this is via Mojedane.cz - in the Personal Income Tax section you will find the form Notification of entry into the flat-rate scheme.

-Once you have registered, you start making monthly lump-sum tax payments (see the table below for the amounts) to the local tax office.
-You can find the account numbers of the regional offices in our guide: how to pay your tax.
+Once you have registered, you will start making monthly payments of the flat-rate tax (see the table above for the amounts) to the local tax office.
+You can find the account numbers of the regional offices in our guide: how to pay the tax.
 The amount is always due by the 20th day of the month for which you pay the lump sum.

-Please note: You always pay the full amount of the flat-rate tax for the whole month - even if you do not enter the flat-rate tax scheme until, for example, the 10th day of the month.
+Please note: You always pay the full amount of the flat-rate tax for the whole month - even if you don't enter the flat-rate tax scheme at the start of your business until, for example, the 10th day of the month.

 Flat-rate tax and tax returns